Skip to main content

 Stearns County, MinnesotaMesotrophic

 Grand Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Mesotrophic conditions dominate at Grand Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 34 ft puts Grand Lake in the middle of Minnesota's depth distribution.
 The lake's 651 acres and 3.8 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Grand Lake ranks 25 of 55 in Stearns County — solidly in the upper half of the local distribution.